As your treasurer, I get to discuss the financial side of life at Westwood.

-- Would I miss any one of these items in a week: an extra latte, a glass of wine or beer, a fast food meal?
+Would I miss any one of these items in a week: coffee instead of a latte, a glass of wine or beer, a fast food meal?

-- Would I miss a dollar a day if I invested it in moving Westwood toward a thriving future??
+Would I miss a twonie a day if I invested it in helping Westwood gather??

 If you’ve never contributed on a regular basis before, please consider doing so this year.
 If you tell us your intentions in advance (i.e. pledge), we are able to use that information to plan our expenditures.

-$25/month pays for the compassion bank expenses, or choir’s annual music budget
+$25/month pays for our Compassionate Connections program plus the choir’s annual music budget.

 $30/month keeps our website online.